top of page

 in the early 1980s

-The place had earlier turned 180 degrees from being a lighthearted bohemian oasis to a murky wayward backwater -- even rednecky* -- leisure resort.
-No doubt, nature spirits who'd once enchanted the place fled in terror, no longer feeling the loving kindness of humans resonating with the land.
+The place had earlier turned 180 degrees -- from being a lighthearted bohemian oasis to a murky wayward backwater -- even rednecky* -- leisure resort.
+No doubt nature spirits who'd once enchanted the place fled in terror, no longer feeling the loving kindness of humans resonating with the land.

 __________

-Findhorn's Peter Caddy;
+Findhorn's Peter Caddy and

-French Chef Serge Margot discover Springs
+French Chef Serge Margot discover the Springs

-Also in the 1980s to early 1990s, an amazing dining addition to the place unfolded.
-Certified French chef Serge Margot, wanting to simplify his life after having run a ritzy restaurant in the Bay Area (and working in Paris before), moved up into the region.
-He'd discovered the Springs restaurant building built by Goodpastures going begging.
-It was as if it was just waiting for him to rescue it.
-He signed lease in a heartbeat and was soon delighting gourmets everywhere.
-The place became an instant destination for fancy dining, sometimes serving over a hundred for Sunday brunch.
-(Writer was lucky enough to enjoy one of his delicious veggie sandwiches during his first visit to Springs for a sweat ceremony.)
+It was as if it was just waiting for him to rescue.
+He signed a lease in a heartbeat and was soon delighting gourmets everywhere.
+The place became the destination for gourmet dining, sometimes serving over a hundred for Sunday brunch.
+(Writer was lucky enough to enjoy one of his delicious veggie sandwiches during his first visit to Springs in 1983 for a sweat ceremony.)

 It's unknown how long it lasted or why such a solid addition to the place ended (even if far from a plant-based focus as would befit any genuine, radical-healing place).
 Possibly it was the inability to find the right management for the Springs as a whole.
 Or maybe Foggy had tried upping the lease into the stratosphere on the wings of the operation's roaring success.
 Anyway, the building soon reverted to its accustomed forlorn, empty-building status.
-For more on Serge's phenomenal restaurant, see Jenny Coyle's newspaper article.

 _______________________